EADS Talarion

-The EADS Talarion is a twinjet Medium-altitude long-endurance unmanned aerial vehicle (MALE UAV), designed by EADS, to meet future European military needs for aerial reconnaissance, military intelligence, and aerial surveillance.
-EADS has run a preliminary design review, and is awaiting orders.
+The EADS Talarion was a twinjet Medium-altitude long-endurance unmanned aerial vehicle (MALE UAV), designed by EADS, to meet future European military needs for aerial reconnaissance, military intelligence, and aerial surveillance.
+In 2010, EADS had run a preliminary design review.
+However, in 2015, the Talarion project was discontinued.
 The source of the name is the Talaria—the winged sandals of the Greek Messenger god Hermes.

 Design and development

 The development of the Talarion was revealed with a mockup displayed at the 2009 Paris Airshow.
 This vehicle is a twin jet engined UAV with a wingspan of approximately 28 m.
 Avionics will be built by Saab.

 French parliamentary estimates place Talarion's total programme costs at around EUR 2.9 billion, including around 12–15 systems of three UAVs each.

 Partnership with Turkish Aerospace Industries

 In May 2011, a group of Turkish suppliers, led by Turkish Aerospace Industries, joined the project by signing a memorandum of understanding (MoU) with EADS Cassidian for the Talarion UAV programme.
 Turkey (Turkish Aerospace Industries) has developed and successfully produced MALE UAVs of its own and has subsequently gained significant experience with the development of larger long endurance UAV platforms.
 A very similar Turkish project, the TAI Anka, made its debut at the 2010 Farnborough Airshow and was scheduled to enter service with the Turkish Air Force in early 2012, but was eventually introduced in 2013.